ALLIANCE sponsored workshop, Paris

 Workshop: ALLIANCE sponsored workshop: Epigenetic factors and long-term effects of ionising radiation on organisms

 The overall aim of the meeting was to bring together scientists involved in epigenetic studies, in the field of ionising radiation, environmental risk assessment, ecology and ecotoxicology, and to also have representation from regulators.

 |COMET Workshop in Chernihiv, Ukraine|

 Workshop: Thirty years after the Chernobyl accident what do we know about the effects of radiation on the environment?

 Venue: Hotel UKRAINE, Chernihiv, Ukraine

-The workshop will focus on what we have learnt from studies of the effects of radiation on the environment in the Chernobyl Exclusion Zone (CEZ) and what questions still remain.
-It will include presentations giving an overview of results from those groups which have studied the environment with the CEZ and also those currently working there.
-An evaluation of studies conducted to date in Japan following the Fukushima accident will also be given.
-There will be a number of discussion sessions on topics such as:
+The workshop was focused on what we have learnt from studies of the effects of radiation on the environment in the Chernobyl Exclusion Zone (CEZ) and what questions still remain.
+It will included presentations giving an overview of results from those groups which have studied the environment with the CEZ and also those currently working there.
+An evaluation of studies conducted in Japan following the Fukushima accident was also be given.
+There were a number of discussion sessions on topics such as:

 Aims of the workshop: To recognise the implications of contrasting results from studies in the CEZ and to identify priority research needs and possibilities.

 June 15-17, 2016 in Seville, Spain

 Venue: The workshop was hosted by the University of Seville, in the Spanish Accelerator Centre (CNA), Seville, Spain.